arademaker/FreeLing-User-Manual/docs/modules/nec.md

-# Named Entity Classification Module {#named-entity-classification-module}
+# Named Entity Classification Module

 The mission of the Named Entity Classification module is to assing a class to named entities in the text.
 It is a Machine-Learning based module, so the classes can be anything the model has been trained to recognize.